 There may be a risk of material misstatement in the financial statements in connection with the accounting and valuation of assets, liabilities, income and expenses, or deviations from information requirements.
+The valuation of shares and loans with a credit loss assessment are the items identified by the company as having a high degree of assessment, and these items are in focus for preparation by the audit committee and the review of the external audit.
 Other risks relating to financial reporting include fraud, loss or misappropriation of assets, or undue favouring of other parties at the company's expense.
-Accounting and financial reporting policies and directives cover areas of particular importance in order to promote accurate and complete accounting, reporting and information provision at the right time.
+Accounting and financial reporting policies and directives and associated processes cover areas of particular importance in order to promote accurate and complete accounting, reporting and information provision at the right time.

 Identified risk types are managed through well-defined business processes with integrated risk management measures, as well as through the clear division of responsibility and tasks, and an appropriate decision-making policy.
 This means that specific approval is required for investments and other important transactions to ensure that assets are managed appropriately.
-The company's financial risks are managed in accordance with the board of directors' established financial policy, and reporting concerning financial risks takes place on a quarterly basis.
+The company's financial risks are managed in accordance with the board of directors' established risk policy and financial policy, and reporting concerning financial risks takes place on a quarterly basis.